-Unlike outlays, revenues for Social Security remain stable in relation to the size of the economy, at around 4.6 percent of GDP from 2023 to 2097.
-Payroll tax revenues decrease slightly, and receipts from income taxes on Social Security benefits increase slightly, in CBO's projections.
+Unlike outlays, revenues for Social Security remain at their current level over the 75-year period, at about 4.6 percent of GDP.
+Payroll tax revenues decrease, and receipts from income taxes on Social Security benefits increase, in CBO's projections.
 Those changes offset each other, so the amount of tax revenues credited to the trust funds remains roughly unchanged as a percentage of GDP.

 CBO's projections of the amount by which Social Security's spending exceeds its revenues over the long term are subject to considerable uncertainty.
 In addition to economic growth, demographics are a key source of that uncertainty.
-If demographic trends differed from CBO's projections, the effects could be especially large in the later years of the projection period, in part because those effects would compound over time.
+If demographic trends differed from CBO's projections (as discussed later in this testimony), the effects could be especially large in the later years of the projection period, in part because those effects would compound over time.